So in last week’s blog post we discovered how to construct an image pyramid.

 If all goes well you should see the following results:

 Here you can see that for each of the layers in the pyramid a window is “slid” across it.
 And again, if we had an image classifier ready to go, we could take each of these windows and classify the contents of the window.
 An example could be “does this window contain a face or not?”

 $ python sliding_window.py --image images/stick_of_truth.jpg.jpg

 Once again, we can see that the sliding window is slid across the image at each level of the pyramid.
-High levels of the pyramid (and thus smaller layers) have less windows that need to be examined.
+High levels of the pyramid (and thus smaller layers) have fewer windows that need to be examined.

-In this blog post we learned all about sliding windows and their application to object detection and image classification.
+In this blog post, we learned all about sliding windows and their application to object detection and image classification.

 By combining a sliding window with an image pyramid we are able to localize and detect objects in images at multiple scales and locations.